 Record the time and date of all initial calibrations and all calibration verifications.

-Record result to the level of resolution stated by the conductivity sensor manufacturer. (value in appropriate measurement units)
+Record result to the level of resolution stated by the conductivity sensor manufacturer (value in appropriate measurement units).

 Record the name of the analyst(s) performing the calibration.